Thomas Jefferson Foundation: History

 The Thomas Jefferson Foundation was launched in 1923 as the Thomas Jefferson Memorial Foundation.
 It named Stuart G. Gibboney as its first president on April 28, 1923, shortly after the Foundation's inauguration earlier that month in New York City.
 The Foundation's constitution had two primary goals:

 Monticello had a contract purchase price of $500,000, the first $100,000 of which the Foundation paid by December 1923 to the property's prior owner, Jefferson Monroe Levy.
 This initial payment was a landmark for the Foundation, as the transaction allowed it to assume the title to Monticello.
 The Foundation also sought to raise $500,000 for an endowment fund, which would be used to maintain Monticello and create plans that would "foster the ideals of Jefferson".
 In moving beyond the planning stages and taking physical possession of Monticello, the Foundation surpassed prior attempts by similar organizations and groups in the preceding half-century that never got beyond preliminary negotiations.
 The Washington Post noted that the Foundation's successful payment "has set to rest any misgivings that may have existed that the foundation's plan would end without result".

+In 1909, Maud Littleton, the wife of Martin W. Littleton, visited Monticello.
+Following her visit, Littleton launched a nationwide antisemitic campaign to have Monticello expropriated from Jefferson Levy.
+Littleton took her campaign to the press as well as to Congress, with two bills to expropriate Monticello from Levy failing to pass.
+Littleton used veiled antisemitic remarks to disparage Levy, such as calling him an "alien", "oriental", and a "rank outsider" who had allegedly altered the character of "the house that Jefferson built and made sacred."
+Littleton also made attempts to purchase Monticello.
+Angered by Littleton's antisemitism, Levy refused to sell his property.
+However, due to strained finances, Levy reluctantly sold Monticello to a foundation.
+Maud Littleton became the organization's first executive director.
+For the next 60 years, mention of the Levy family was erased by the foundation, despite the fact that they were responsible for saving the house and Levy's mother Rachel is buried at Monticello.
+Neglected for decades, Rachel's grave was refurbished in 1985, under the foundation's new executive director Daniel Jordan.

 The Foundation was officially launched at the University of Virginia, which Jefferson founded.
 During 1924 the Foundation opened Monticello to the general public and began repair and maintenance work on the property, which had fallen into disrepair.
 That same year architectural historian Fiske Kimball was named as the Chairman of the Restoration Committee and would serve in a leading role in Monticello's restoration until his death.
 In the following year the National Education Committee was formed to "promote restoration of Monticello and to spread Jeffersonian ideals".